camaraproject/Commonalities/documentation/API-design-guidelines.md

 For more details on MAJOR, MINOR and PATCH versions, and how to evolve API versions, please see [API versioning](https://wiki.camaraproject.org/x/a4BaAQ).

 It is recommended to avoid breaking backwards compatibility unless strictly necessary: new versions should be backwards compatible with previous versions.
 More information on how to avoid breaking changes can be found below.

 ### 5.2 API version in URL (OAS servers object)

 The OAS file also defines the API version used in the URL of the API endpoint (in the servers object).

-The API endpoint URL only includes the "x" (MAJOR version) number of the API version as follows:
+The API version in the URL only includes the "x" (MAJOR version) number of the API version as follows:

 ```yaml
 servers: